f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab4/lab4.rst

 .. image:: images/NMS-SM_support_id_illegal_file_type.png

-18. We need to allow JPG files to enable our application to operate properly.
-In order to do so, we need to modify our WAF policy.
-Let's start that process by navigating back to **Instance Manager** from the **Select module** drop-down at the top of the left menu bar.
+18. You need to allow JPG files to enable the application to operate properly by modifying the WAF policy.
+Start that process by navigating back to **Instance Manager** from the **Select module** drop-down at the top of the left menu bar.

 .. image:: images/menu_drop_down_nim.png